rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - **Yes.** I touched on a software development project with thousands of lines of code, outdated libraries, and lack of documentation.
-I was in survival mode at that time because I must finish the task on time with all my might despite these obstacles.
 I applied a **job simplification** approach through improving code quality and eliminating codes that I find unnecessary.

 #### **How would you describe your work style?**